Can Aricept help brain injury patients improve their memory skills?

 Benefits of Aricept for Brain Injury

-Aricept appears to offer some cognitive benefits for brain injury patients.
+Aricept for brain injury appears to offer some cognitive benefits in small studies.

 Subjective Improvements

-Interestingly, although few objective improvements occurred, most of the patients chose to remain on the drug after the trial ended.
+Interestingly, although few objective improvements were measured, most of the patients chose to remain on the drug after the trial ended.
 When asked why they continued, the patients said they felt more clarity of thought while using it.

-While these are mostly subjective benefits, they do indicate that Aricept might be a treatment worth trying for patients with cognitive deficits.
+While these are mostly subjective reports, they indicate that Aricept for brain injury might be worth inquiring about with your neurologist for patients with cognitive deficits.

 Side Effects of Aricept